jzz0026/Sentiment-Analysis-NeuralNetwork-LSTM/README.md

 ## Data
 - Dataset contains product reviews and metadata from Amazon, including 142.8 million reviews spanning May 1996 - July 2014.
-These reviews, made available by \[[Julian McAuley, UCSD], are raw qualitative (text) and quantitative (rating) evaluations of products by users
+These reviews, made available by [Julian McAuley, UCSD](http://jmcauley.ucsd.edu/data/amazon/), are raw qualitative (text) and quantitative (rating) evaluations of products by users

 ## Preprocessing
 - Before we can use the reviews as inputs for the recurrent neural network it is required to do some preprocessing on the data.
 Our main purpose here is to shrink the observation space.
 Following preprocessing techniques are applied: